How to measure and optimize the Lighthouse Performance score

 Lighthouse scoring calculator

-Google provides a calculator for the overall Lighthouse score.
+Google also provides a calculator for the overall Lighthouse score.
 You can change the value of each performance metric to see how it affects the metric subscore and overall score.

 The Total Blocking Time metric aims to provide an lab alternative to First Input Delay.
 You can think of it as a "theoretical First Input Delay" – if the user were to interact with the page at some point, how often would they face an input delay?